prekshabhatiasci/Olympic-Dashboard-/README.md

 	M = Male and F= Female  (Click on M in Gender column then go to transform then on replace value). o	Check for the null value for each column (click on the icon present beside every column name then check .
 Country column have a null value click on null and then ok ).

-	Medals Won by gender %

-	Male and female ratios by year

-	 Top 5 countries by medals

-	Top 5 Olympic medallists by total medals

-	Total number of participating Countries

-	Total number of sports

 Overall dashboard: